How to Generate Proguard/R8 rules for Navigation Component Arguments

 build.gradle.kts it may look like this:

-Automatic generation of Proguard/R8 rules for Navigation Component destination arguments can be easily implemented with help of Gradle.
+The automatic generation of Proguard/R8 rules for Navigation Component destination arguments can be easily implemented with the help of Gradle.
 Don’t forget to properly annotate inputs and outputs of custom Gradle tasks to not hinder build process performance.

 Thanks to WrocławJUG for the JDD 2019 conference ticket!

-Note: This article was originally published at https://wroclaw.jug.pl.
+This article was originally published at the WroclawJUG blog.